top of page

 • kkerelé

-Waste is not merely a material excess; it is the symptom of an ethical lapse.
-Before it becomes visible as surplus, it first resounds as a form of dissonance, an inharmonic relation between form, intention, and use.
-When the maker composes without inner tuning and the participant acquires without inner listening, objects detach from necessity and accumulate as residue.
+Waste is not merely a material excess; it is the symptom of misalignment.
+Before it becomes visible as surplus, it registers as dissonance between form, intention, and use.
+When the act of making is detached from internal measure and the process of selection is done without discernment, objects accumulate as residue.

 Dissonance Before Surplus

 Every object originates within a field of relations: maker ⇄ object ⇄ participant.
-In a healthy field, these relations are tuned to a silent order of the self’s “resonant frequency.”
-At resonance, the act of making and choosing are not arbitrary; they are extensions of an inner necessity.
-When the field drifts from this tuning, design devolves into noise, features multiply, and signals blur.
+In a healthy field, these coordinates are tuned to the internal structure of self.
+At resonance, the act of making and choosing are extensions of an internal clarity.
+When it drifts from this tuning, objects devolve into noise, features multiply, and signals blur.
 Waste is the material sediment of that noise.

 What is an object for

-Where telos is clear and the invited life is coherent, objects enter existence with gravity.
-Where telos is cloudy and the invitation is incoherent, objects drift light enough to be purchased, lighter still to be discarded.
+Where telos is clear and the invited life is coherent, objects take form in clarity.
+Where telos is unclear and the invitation is incoherent, objects drift light enough to be purchased, lighter still to be discarded.

 The maker’s first responsibility: tuning the instrument

 The maker’s primary instrument is attention.
-When attention is anchored in the self, neither numbed by trend nor inflated by novelty, it acquires a criterial austerity: a refusal to generate forms that the inner ear knows it cannot justify.
-This austerity spares the world unneeded things because the act of creating is no longer dictated by demand.
-The object becomes an articulation of clarity and the necessity to self-express.
+When attention is anchored in the self, neither numbed by trend nor inflated by novelty, it acquires a criterial austerity: a refusal to manifest any form that has no internal measure.
+This austerity spares the world unneeded.
+The object is an articulation of clarity and the necessity to self-express.
 This expression is devoid of the pressure to produce.
-In this state, the result is not surplus, but specificity.
-There is no room for waste when creation is anchored in alignment because it bears the weight of choice.
+The result is not surplus, but specificity.
+There is no room for waste when creation bears the weight of choice.
 The act of selecting what ought to exist precludes the possibility of excess.
 Waste cannot take root because the object is born from coherence and knowledge.

 The participant’s responsibility: the education of appetite

 The participant is not merely a passive consumer but a co-author of value.
-Their responsibility begins with cultivating an educated appetite.
+Their responsibility is to cultivate an educated appetite; a refinement of desire through discernment.
+Here, desire is trained to recognise what feels inwardly aligned.

 Value is often enacted at the moment of recognition: an object becomes meaningful when a life grants it place, use, and duration.
-The participant thus performs a constitutive act to admit or to refuse.
+The arbiter performs a constitutive act to admit or to refuse.
 And this act is ethical before it is economic.
-Every selection writes a sentence into the grammar of the world.
-Waste proliferates when these sentences are uncomposed — when desire is outsourced to spectacle and the self is absent from its own choices.
+Waste proliferates when desire is outsourced to external cues and a person is absent from their own choices.

-The participant also understands that to take a thing into one’s life is to agree to its consequences: space, care, time, attention.
-What is taken in is affirmed, tended, and carried forward; what is not consonant is released without acquisition.
+When fully present to oneself, the conditions for waste collapse, and a literate appetite is cultivated, one that knows the difference between signal and stimulus and understands that to take a thing into one’s life is to agree to its consequences: space, care, time, attention.
+What is taken in is affirmed and tended; what is not consonant is released without acquisition.

 And so, harmony operates as a profound filter.
 A person rooted in themselves does not gather indiscriminately.
-Their discernment is not enforced by external codes but emerges organically from a felt sense of what resonates.
+Their discernment is not enforced by external codes.
 They recognise what mirrors them back to themselves, what intensifies their sense of existence.
-The rest, however dazzling or insistently marketed, falls away.
-This way, alignment acts as an alchemical sieve, letting only the essential pass through.
+The rest, however compelling or insistently marketed, falls away.
+Alignment acts as an alchemical sieve, letting only the essential pass through.

 The velocity problem

 Dissonance is amplified by speed.
-Acceleration of trend cycles, content feeds, and supply chains narrows the interval in which attention can discriminate.
+Acceleration of trend cycles and content feeds narrows the interval in which attention can discriminate.
 The mind, rushed, confuses stimulation for meaning; the studio, hurried, mistakes iteration for innovation.
 When time is thinned, criteria are thinned with it.
-The result is cheapness: objects that cannot carry their own weight.

 Desire also clarifies time.
 A rushed choice is often a borrowed desire.
 The antidote is counter-velocity: a deliberate slowness that restores the conditions for judgment.

-If waste is dissonance, the cure is harmony: maker and participant tuned to the same key — necessity, alignment, care, and time.
-This harmony does not forbid beauty, it forbids frivolity.
+If waste is dissonance, the cure is harmony: author and recipient tuned to the same key, necessity, alignment, care, and time.
+This harmony does not forbid beauty.
 It does not outlaw desire but educates it.
 It does not retreat from commerce but dignifies it.

-The world does not need more things that merely occupy space.
-It needs things that hold space: that make rooms quieter, mornings easier, bodies more at home in themselves.
-Such objects are not allergic to trend but simply indifferent to it.
-They do not hurry.
-They do not scream repeatedly.
-They fit into hand and into use and into a life.
+The world needs things that make rooms quieter, mornings easier, bodies more at home in themselves.
+Things that fit into hand and into use and into a life.
 Fitting is the opposite of waste.
 Waste is not the death of a thing, it is the absence of a life.

 Recent Posts